fernando-mc/redmondpython.com/content/day_one_lesson.md

     return number
 ~~~

-if number is less than 0, you return number * -1 and never even get to the last line of the function.
+If `number` is less than 0, you return number * -1 and never even get to the last line of the function.
 However, if number is greater than or equal to 0, the if expression evaluates to False, so we skip the code in the if block and return number.

 We could have written the above function like this if we wanted.
 It's the same logic, just more typing: